Apostolic Nunciature to Djibouti

 The Apostolic Nunciature to Djibouti is an ecclesiastical office of the Catholic Church in Djibouti.
 It is a diplomatic post of the Holy See, whose representative is called the Apostolic Nuncio with the rank of an ambassador.
-The Nuncio resides in Ethiopia and usually holds the title Apostolic Nuncio to Ethiopia as well.
+The title Apostolic Nuncio to Djibouti is held by the prelate appointed Apostolic Nuncio to Ethiopia; he resides in Ethiopia.

 Pope John Paul II established the Apostolic Delegation to Djibouti on 26 March 1992 as part of a broader reorganization of its representation in the region.
 The Holy See's interests in the region was previously the responsibility of the Apostolic Delegation to the Red Sea Region.